andreasmuelder/statecharts.online/chapters/03-variables.md

 This statechart models a simple light switch mechanism with two states: On and Off.
 It utilizes two variables, isOn and counter, to manage the state transitions and track the number of times the light is turned on.

 Each time the light is turned on, the counter increases.
 When entering the `On` state, the `entry` action increases the variable `counter`.
-When the `buttonPressed` event is raised, the transition effect set the variable `isOn` to true or false.
+When the `buttonPressed` event is raised, the transition sets the variable `isOn` to true or false.

 ---